wigolo is in public beta — everything works, and it's improving fast. Hit a rough edge? Tell us

 Give your agent the whole web.

-One command installs the local engine and wires it into your agent — search, fetch, crawl, extract, cache, and research, with no API key.
+One instant command wires the local engine into your agent — search, fetch, crawl, extract, cache, and research, with no API key.

 1